 Can I still use a breast pump?

-Yes, and the same advice should be followed as above.
+Yes (follow the same advice as the ‘Can I still breastfeed’ section) .
 If you are expressing breast milk in hospital, a dedicated breast pump should be used.

 If you are feeding with formula or expressed milk, sterilise the equipment carefully before each use.
 You should not share bottles or a breast pump with someone else.